 Elderly Related Car Accidents

 Motor skills, cognitive ability, and visual acuity tend to diminish with age.
 Often, elderly drivers drive at extremely slow speeds, react more slowly, and suffer from impaired hearing or eyesight, which affects their ability to react to surprising events or makes them fear driving at a higher speed.
 In some cases, these impairments increase the risk of an accident or cause an accident.
 In other cases, however, an elderly driver is the victim of another driver's negligence and suffers more harm than another driver might in the same accident because elderly people tend to recover more slowly than younger people do.
-At Sharifi Firm, our car accident lawyers can help victims of careless drivers in the Los Angeles area pursue compensation.Asserting Your Rights through a Negligence Claim
+At Sharifi Firm, our Los Angeles car accident lawyers can help victims of elderly related car accidents pursue compensation.Asserting Your Rights through a Negligence Claim

 There are more than 2.5 million drivers in California who are 70 or older.
 They face special requirements in holding driver's licenses.
 Any driver who is 70 or older must renew his or her license in person every five years and take a vision and hearing test at the renewal.
 In some cases, the DMV imposes additional restrictions on a license after administering the driving test for an elderly person, such as requiring the elderly person to wear corrective lenses while driving or prohibiting nighttime driving.